Eragonfr/tGTK/README.md

 This is a **GTK 2** theme for **MURINE**, this theme is in version 0.2 (bug fix and rendered a bit less flat)
 This theme only includes GTK 2 support

+##version 0.3

+##tgtk-v0.3
+This version includes the GTK 2, xfce and murine versions.